 - Further, critics accuse companies of preying on grief with false promises, asserting that the idea that a beloved animal could be returned to them may make a desperate pet owner blind to the limitations of cloning.

 - Finally, there is no guarantee that the cloned animal will have the desired physical characteristics of its genetic donor.
 As CC the cat demonstrated, geneticists can’t always predict exactly which genes will present in the clone.
-Birth defects are also a very real possibility, especially if the surrogate dog is exposed to harmful substances or is otherwise unhealthy.

 - Cloned Dogs Training for Search and Rescue